Measurement Errors in R: Automated uncertainty handling in R: the errors package Automated uncertainty handling in R: the package

 Additionally, other useful summaries are provided, namely, the mean, the weighted mean and the median.
-The error of any measurement of central tendency cannot be smaller than the error of the individual measurements.
-Therefore, the error assigned to the mean is computed as the maximum between the standard error of the mean and the mean of the individual errors (weighted, in the case of the weighted mean).
-As for the median, its error is computed as \(\sqrt{\pi/2}\approx1.253\) times the error of the mean, where this constant comes from the asymptotic variance formula \citep{Hampel:2011:Robust}.
+The uncertainty of any measurement of central tendency cannot be smaller than the uncertainty of the individual measurements.
+Therefore, the uncertainty assigned to the mean is computed as the maximum between the standard deviation of the mean and the mean of the individual uncertainties (weighted, in the case of the weighted mean).
+As for the median, its uncertainty is computed as \(\sqrt{\pi/2}\approx1.253\) times the standard deviation of the mean, where this constant comes from the asymptotic variance formula \citep{Hampel:2011:Robust}.

-The default representation displays a single significant digit for the error.
-However, it can be overriden using the \code{digits} option in \code{format()} and \code{print()}, and it is globally controlled with the option \texttt{errors.digits}.
+It is worth noting that both values and uncertainties are stored with all the digits.
+However, when a single measurement or a column of measurements in a data frame are printed, there are S3 methods for \code{format()} and \code{print()} defined to properly format the output and display a single significant digit for the uncertainty.
+This default representation can be overriden using the \code{digits} option, and it is globally controlled with the option \code{errors.digits}.